sp4rkl33/CTF/Cryptography/Play_Nice/Tutorial.md

 What is the plaintext message? ^C
 ```

-  - By looking at the name let's re-create our script to decrypt the following message:
+  - Let's re-create our script to decrypt the following message:
 ```python
 SQUARE_SIZE = 6